Kayli/logspub/philosophy-of-mind.md

 ## models of consciousness

-- dehaene changeux model
+- dehaene changeux model (dcm)
+  - also known as the global neuronal workspace or the global cognitive workspace model
+  - was developed by cognitive neuroscientists stanislas dehaene and jean-pierre changeux beginning in 1986

 - multiple drafts model (daniel danett)
-- eight-circuit model (timoty leary)
+- eight-circuit model (timoty leary and others)

 ## referernces